-A finished basement requires heating and cooling; therefore, you need an appropriate HVAC system.
-Since basements aren’t always a part of ducted HVAC systems, you may consider installing a ductless mini-split in yours.
+A finished basement requires heating and cooling, which means you need an appropriate HVAC system.
+Since basements aren’t always a part of ducted HVAC systems, you might have to get creative.

 Are Ductless Mini-Splits Well-Suited For Basements?

 Mini splits will heat and cool basement spaces as needed.
 A mini split system can certainly do the job, but whether it is the best choice for you depends on a variety of factors.

 If you already have a central HVAC system with accessible ductwork, it may be better to simply add a few returns and supplies.
 However, that may not be possible if your furnace and AC are not sized for the increased square footage of the basement space.

 If your basement is a large space, it is very likely that your furnace and AC will be too small for your home if you add to the ductwork.
 This means you will need to replace both systems with larger models.
 In that case, it is going to be cheaper to get a mini-split to heat and cool the basement.

 In homes without ductwork, a mini split is really the only way to provide the space with both heating and cooling using a single system.

 Other forms of heat (like electric baseboards) do not have the capability of cooling.